Lifting straps — what they are and how to use them | MuscleSquad

 What are lifting straps?

-Lifting straps are a simple but effective fitness accessory that are popular among bodybuilders.
-Their function is to reduce your dependency on grip strength when performing a lift, which in turn increases activation in the target muscle.
+Lifting straps are a simple but effective fitness accessory that reduce your dependency on grip strength when performing a lift, which in turn increases activation in the target muscle.

-Most commonly, they come in the form of tough fabric wraps that loop around your wrist and secure it to the weight you’re lifting, but other variations include claw straps and figure-of-eight wraps.
+Most typically come in the form of tough fabric wraps that loop around your wrist and secure it to the weight you’re lifting, but other variations include claw straps and figure-of-eight wraps.

 A classic pair of lifting straps